alanamcfelix/alanamcfelix/README.md

 - 👀 I’m interested in data analysis, social sciences, and the transformative power of data to drive social change.
 - 🌱 I’m currently learning data analysis techniques and tools at the Laboratoria Bootcamp, where I'm honing my skills in Python, SQL, and Power BI.
 - 💞️ I’m looking to collaborate on projects that involve data-driven decision-making and social impact, leveraging my background in social sciences and data analysis.
-- 📫 How to reach me: You can reach me via email at alanamirela16@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/alana-felix/).
+- 📫 How to reach me: you can reach me via email at alanamirela16@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/alana-felix/).
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a passion for understanding social dynamics and cultures, which I integrate into my data analysis work to uncover meaningful insights.